devanshchaudhary102003/BridgeLabz-Training/README.md

 ### 📘 Topic
 - Solved One Scenario-Based Questions on **EduResults – Rank Sheet Generator (Merge Sort)**
 - Solved One Scenario-Based Questions on **SmartCheckout – Supermarket Billing Queue (Queue + HashMap)**
-- Overview of Collections Framework
-- What is the Collections Framework?
-- Hierarchy of Collections Framework
-- List Interface and Implementing Classes
 - Set Interface and Implementing Classes
 - Queue and Deque Interfaces
 - Map Interface and Its Implementations